tub-rip/CoCapture/README.md

 # CoCapture

-Light-weight viewer and recorder for multi-camera systems including event cameras.
+GUI for viewing and recording with multi-camera systems including event cameras.

 ![Screenshot from 2023-07-05 10-55-54](docs/images/cocapture_example.png)